Contribution Guide

 $ git diff

-After all changed files are committed, you can push the branch to your fork and create a PR:
+Finally, push the rewritten branch to your fork and open or update the PR: